Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-for-2021-cheyenne-loana.html.markdown

 Here I am, still living abroad, yet still visiting family and friends and proudly maintaining my second year in a row of being flight-free.

-Here I am, still living abroad, yet still visiting family and friends and proudly maintaining my second year in a row of being flight-free.

 ##### I am still a traveller, just slower and more conscious, more aligned with my values and what truly matters to me: the health of the planet and ecosystems.

 I feel more connected to the lands I travel through and have got a better understanding of my travel distances.
 I love to witness all the different destinations I'm passing through on my train journeys from Scotland (my place of study) to Germany (my family home) and am amazed at how quickly I can travel across places, especially within Europe.
 How often do you think about how many different countries you've passed when you just fly across them and don't notice any borders?